-- O The National Police Agency has convened Contact Point Meetings on trafficking in persons once every year since 2004, at which officials from embassies in Tokyo, relevant ministries and agencies, prefectural governments, NGOs, the International Organization for Migrants (IOM), and so on, discuss issues and share information.
-The conference was held online in 2021 from the viewpoint of preventing infection of COVID-19 to share information on trafficking in persons with relevant organizations. - O From 2002 to 2016, the National Police Agency held the Conference of Investigators on Commercial Sexual Exploitation of Children in Southeast Asia annually, inviting overseas investigation organizations based in Southeast Asia and Tokyo to the Conference to expand and strengthen cooperation on investigations related to crimes committed abroad.
+- O The National Police Agency has convened Contact Point Meetings on trafficking in persons once every year since 2004, at which officials from embassies in Tokyo, relevant ministries and agencies, prefectural governments, NGOs, IOM, and so on discuss issues and share information online.
+In 2022, the conference was held October 3. - Annually from 2002 to 2016, the National Police Agency held the Conference of Investigators on Commercial Sexual Exploitation of Children in Southeast Asia annually, inviting overseas investigation organizations based in Southeast Asia and Tokyo to the Conference to expand and strengthen cooperation on investigations related to crimes committed abroad.
 From 2017, in order to further strengthen measures to prevent child sexual exploitation, the Conference was developed into a form that enables international organizations and private organizations taking measures to prevent child sexual exploitation to participate in addition to officials in charge from relevant ministries, foreign organizations, and prefectural police.
-The title of the Conference has now been changed to "Specialist Group Meeting on Child Sexual Exploitation."
+The title of the Conference has been changed to "Specialist Group Meeting on Child Sexual Exploitation."
 In addition to the efforts of the government and the police, the activities of the private organizations and foreign organizations are also introduced to promote understanding of the situation by Japanese people and the international community and to work on exchanging information and strengthening collaboration with related organizations and groups.

-At the same conference (online) held in February 2022, social media service providers, private organizations, and Hyogo Prefectural Police made presentations respectively.
+At the same conference (online) held in February 2023 private organizations, NPOs, Aichi Prefectural Police, and the National Police Agency gave presentations.

-- O The police share necessary information on trafficking techniques through INTERPOL with investigative organizations in countries from which victims of trafficking in persons originate. - O Since November 2004, the Ministry of Foreign Affairs had been providing information on lost and stolen travel documents (such as passport numbers) to INTERPOL through the National Police Agency.
+- The police share necessary information on trafficking techniques through INTERPOL with investigative organizations in countries from which victims of trafficking in persons came. - O Since November 2004, the Ministry of Foreign Affairs had been providing information on lost and stolen passports (such as passport numbers) to INTERPOL through the National Police Agency.
 Since March 2022, the Ministry has been providing such information directly to INTERPOL in a prompt manner and this information is utilized in immigration screening conducted by Interpol member countries.